Nemadji River: Activities

 The Nemadji River provides residents and tourist abundant activities across all seasons.
-Activities such as Hiking, ATV riding, snowmobiling, horseback riding, dispersed camping, fishing, hunting are all conducted in the Nemadji State Forest, which borders Minnesota and Wisconsin.
-Trails in this forest include the Nemndji River Trail and Grady Dancer Trail, which include 98 miles of hiking along the river.
+Activities such as Hiking, ATV riding, snowmobiling, horseback riding, dispersed camping, fishing, hunting are all conducted in the Nemadji State Forest, which is in Minnesota and borders Wisconsin.
+Trails in this forest include the Nemadji River Trail and Gandy Dancer Trail, which include 98 miles of hiking along the river.

 Fishing along the Nemadji River is also a popular activity.
 Prime spots include the River Bend, Sandy Shoals, Forest Confluence, and the Stone Bridge Crossing.
 These areas provide easy access for fishers and have been known to produce Smallmouth Bass, Northern Pike, Walleye, Brown Trout, and Catfish.
 Birdwatching and Photography are also prominent activities along the river, most notably at the Upper Nemadji Floodplain Forest which features a unique floodplain forest ecosystem directly along the river’s meanders.
+The River also flows by Nemadji Golf Course.

 Additionally, the River is a popular camping destination.
 The largest campground is the Nemadji Campground which overlooks the Nemadji River where it flows into Lake Superior.
 This campground includes both tent and RV camping, fishing, a boat launch on the river, and kayak rentals.